cterence/lastfm-scrobble-deduplicator/README.md

-# Scrobble Deduplicator
+# Last.fm Scrobble Deduplicator

 ## TODO

-- Fully containerized setup with app and browser
-- Rename song length ?
+- A good readme (why : some scrobblers create duplicates, more annoying to fix scrobblers than to just delete the scrobbles periodically)